GramAddict/docs/configuration.md

 max_followings: 2500
 ...
 ```

+## Possible errors in your config.yml and filters.yml:
+- `found character '\t' that cannot start any token in "accounts/your-username/{config.yml|filters.yml}", line xx, column xx` means that in that line you have a TAB, rewrite that line to fix it
+- you wrote a parameter more than 1 time, in that case, the last entry will be used

 ## Blacklist and whitelist
 Inside the [config-example folder](https://github.com/GramAddict/bot/tree/master/config-examples) there are two important txt you should consider when you start the bot:
 * **blacklist.txt**